ironSource/aircon/README.md

 ---
 Remote config management Android library powered by annotation processing and code generation.

- * Mange your app remote configs using simple annotations, use generated providers classes to obtain config values.
+ * Manage your app's remote configs using simple annotations, use generated providers classes to obtain config values.
  * Supports adding any config source (FireBase support included in library).
  * Supports custom validation and adaptation of config values.
  * Inject remotely configured colors/Strings directly to XML layouts.